by Phoenix Desertsong, Major Sports Nut

 Unsurprisingly, there was a bit of a run on this particular card, but there are still fine examples out there for sale if you have the cash.
-You can find similar Derek Jeter rookie cards, graded and otherwise, for sale on Amazon.
+You can find similar Derek Jeter rookie cards, graded and otherwise, for sale on Amazon, eBay, and the like.

 Who do you think will have the next high priced rookie card?

 Lyn Lomasi is founder and owner of the Brand Shamans Content Community.
 Services include ordained soul therapy and healing ministry, business success coaching, business success services, handcrafted healing jewelry, ethereal and anointing oils, altar and spiritual supplies and services, handcrafted healing beauty products, and more!